As the westernmost institution in the UNC system, Western Carolina University provides

 of colleagues and friends.

-Located in Scott Hall, this community examines the relationship between leadership and women's empowerment.
+This community examines the relationship between leadership and women's empowerment.

 Students will explore their personal strengths, skills, and values that will prepare